 I can write about whatever

 No, no just no. Again, I thought I could just write about anything in any way and people will read it.
 When I started my blog, it was filled with posts about my thoughts and feelings.
 Even though it was nice to read back some old posts to see how much I changed, I can understand why no one was reading them.
-I don’t know the chance of persons reading a stranger’s feelings or them even caring about them.
-Since then I’ve maintained myself being genuine with my posts and still expressing my thoughts but make them in a way that could be retable or helpful for persons...so they can leave with something from my writing.
-Surprisingly, my very honest writing has been doing well with the feedback I get so I’m not changing up my style anytime soon but I don’t want to make all about me.
+I don’t know the chance of people reading a stranger’s feelings or them even caring about them.
+Since then I’ve maintained myself being genuine with my posts and still expressing my thoughts but making them in a way that could be retable or helpful for persons...so they can leave with something from my writing.
+Surprisingly, my very honest writing has been doing well with the feedback I get so I’m not changing up my style anytime soon but I don’t want to make it all about me.

 So, looking back at these, they really don’t make any sense to me anymore after going through it haha.
 I think it’s normal to have thoughts like this about anything new you start...always having some expectations.
 I’m truly falling in love with blogging and learning everything about it.
 I’m not a pro but the experience has been amazing.
 I’m pretty sure many bloggers out there have similar expectations so as always, I got a question for you, what were your expectations of blogging?
-Maybe you had some different from mine.
+Maybe you had some different expectations from mine.